How does an Automatic Transfer Switch(ATS) Work?

 Within seconds, your generator system begins supplying electricity to the critical emergency circuits of your home or business.
 The transfer switch continues to watch the utility line conditions.

 These two devices work the same.
 However, their operability is different.
 Their applications are also various.
-With an interlock being used in residential applications and places with less frequent power outages, an automatic switch is mainly commercial and in those vast apartments.
+An automatic switch is mainly commercial and in those vast apartments with an interlock being used in residential applications and places with less frequent power outages.
 You need an automatic switch if you prefer having a fully automated system requiring no supervision.
 It’s also ideal for commercial or industrial applications needing continuous power.
 You need one of these devices in your home if you have a backup power generator.
 It’s also a requirement for any commercial building to have backup power with a transfer switch.